4everprosper/phishing-analysis-crazydomains/README.md

 # 🎣 Phishing Lab Analysis

 ### Overview:
-This is a phishing investigating about a malicious domain The objective of this is to analyze the domain by using OSINT resources
+This is a phishing investigating about a malicious domain.
+The objective of this is to analyze the domain by using OSINT resources.